 - a)No treatment can be given to a horse from the day before the race.

-- b)Prior consultation with the veterinary officer is necessary in case a drug or medication is to be administered to a horse scheduled to run, or feed additives other than those provided by JRA are to be given.
+- b)Prior consultation with the veterinary officer is necessary in case a drug or medication is to be administered to a horse scheduled to run.

 - c)No one except the veterinary officers of the JRA can diagnose or give treatment to the horse.

-- a)Medication and Pharmaceutical Products brought into Japan by persons involved with scheduled runners can not be used at JRA premises, unless tested beforehand at the Laboratory of Racing Chemistry.
-This includes soap, shampoo, skin protection cream, hoof oil and other substances used for the horse's care.
-Therefore, any such untested medication and pharmaceutical products will be kept in JRA custody until after the race.
+- a)Medication and Pharmaceutical Products brought into Japan by persons involved with scheduled runners can not be used at JRA premises.
+Therefore, any such products will be kept in the JRA's custody until after the race.

 4. Physico-Chemical Test after Race